-Due to the passive features of the IRS, the CSI of the Alice-IRS-Eve link at the transmitter is much more challenging to obtain than the CSI of the Alice-Eve link at the transmitter.
+The CSI of the cascaded Alice-IRS-Eve link at the transmitter is much more challenging to obtain than the CSI of the direct Alice-Eve link at the transmitter according to the passive nature of the IRS.
 Hence, in this scenario, we assume the direct channel $\mathbf{h}_{ae,k}$ is perfect, while the cascaded channel $\mathbf{G}_{ce,k}$ is imperfect.
-The cascaded Alice-IRS-Eve channel can be represented as
+The imperfect cascaded Alice-IRS-Eve channel can be presented as